 Ann Callaghan, born August 30th, 1846, married Thomas Haney on October 14th, 1873.
 When Thomas Haney had the responsibility of naming the streets in Haney, he named one after his birthplace, his wife, his family, and his wife’s family, Callaghan.
 Anne Callaghan came with her family and Thomas Haney to Haney three years after she married Thomas.
 Ann died on March 8th, 1931.

 For 85 years the street and park named for her family was misspelled as “Calligan”.
 The reason can be found on the original town-site map that Thomas commissioned where the misspelling originates.
 It is likely that Thomas was unwilling to pay to have the map redrawn and instead, chose to live with the incorrect spelling.
 In 2000, the name of the street and park were finally corrected and now read “Callaghan”.

 Ann’s brother John Callaghan was born in 1847, and married Margaret Theresa Berney on April 17th, 1877.
-They had one child on January 18th, 1879, Eugene John Callaghan.
+They had their first child on January 18th, 1879, Eugene John Callaghan.
+They would go on to add five more – a total of four boys and two girls.
 John Callaghan was first elected to municipal council representing Ward 5 [Hammond] in 1888 and continued in that position for several years.
 He was also a school trustee in Hammond and was part of the selection committee for a location for Hammond school.
 John died on November 5th 1914.